BlueBird67/BlackScreens/README.md

 ## Download and install

-No installation needed, just launch the executable you can download here https://github.com/BlueBird67/BlackScreens/releases/tag/1.6
+No installation needed, just launch the executable you can download here https://github.com/BlueBird67/BlackScreens/releases/tag/1.6 [Current version 1.6 25/07/2020]

 ## Tests